Introduction to TLS/SSL

 - Popup Login: TLS/SSL is required on the website where the button is embedded.

 - Redirect Login: the return URL must redirect the buyer to a secure page.

 - IPN messages - IPN (Instant Payment Notification) messages can only be sent to a secure endpoint.
 Without a valid certificate Amazon can't tell whether the server receiving the IPN messages actually belongs to the merchant or to somebody who is trying to intercept the data.

 What is TLS/SSL?

 Transport Security Layer ("TLS") and Secure Sockets Layer ("SSL") are protocols designed to ensure that data can be securely transported between a web server and a browser, using cryptographic algorithms.
-TLS/SSL ensures that the data transmitted comes from the source it claims to be coming from and that it hasn't been modified or read by a third party during the transmission.
+TLS/SSL ensures that the data transmitted comes from the source it claims to be coming from, and that it has not been modified or read by a third party during the transmission.
 For more information about the versions of TLS/SSL that Amazon Pay supports, see TLS/SSL frequently asked questions.